-Richard was unable to take Jerusalem and so he negotiated a three-year truce with Saladin that stipulated that Christians should be granted access to the Holy City at all times.
+Unable to take Jerusalem, Richard negotiated a three-year truce with Saladin that stipulated that Christians should be granted access to the Holy City at all times.

 Richard was captured by Duke Leopold V of Austria and held to ransom.

-The ransom of 150,000 marks was paid and Richard returned home to England.>
+The ransom of 150,000 marks was raised, much of it by taxation.
+Richard was released and returned home to England.

 Richard left England for Normandy to defend it from attacks by Phillip II.